ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/syntax/analyze.md

 # ANALYZE

-`ANALYZE` forces the collection of statistics for {{ ydb-short-name }} Cost-Based Optimizer.
+`ANALYZE` forces the collection of statistics for [{{ ydb-short-name }} cost-based optimizer](../../../concepts/optimizer.md).

-Syntax:
+## Syntax

 ```yql
 ANALYZE <path_to_table> [ (<column_name> [, ...]) ]
 ```

-This command forces synchronous collection of table statistics and column statistics for the specied columns, or all columns of the table if the columns were not specified.
-ANALYZE will return when all the specified statistics has been collected and is up to date.
+This command forces the synchronous collection of table statistics and column statistics for the specified columns or for all columns if none are specified. `ANALYZE` returns once all the requested statistics have been collected and are up to date.

-* `path_to_table` — path to the table for which the statistics should be collected
+* `path_to_table` — the path to the table for which statistics should be collected.
-* `column_name` — collect column statistics only for specified columns of the table
+* `column_name` — collect column statistics only for the specified columns of the table.

-Current set of statistics is described here [{#T}](../../../concepts/optimizer.md#statistics).
+The current set of statistics is described in [{#T}](../../../concepts/optimizer.md#statistics).